 At Throttle Addiction we fit the vintage springer up to one of our recent chopper builds.
 The evolution big twin chopper is sporting a Paughco frame with 30 degrees of rake.
 We are running a 21" wheel up front and a 16" wheel out back, so we chose the 22" length springer.

-In addition, we chose to run our own riser-less Throttle Addiction 11" T Bars.
+Additionally, we chose to run our own riser-less Throttle Addiction 11" T Bars.
 They give you a tight aggressive riding stance.
 A slight 2” pullback slightly relaxes the wrists for a more comfortable grip.
 At 26” wide, you'll have ample control without the "I'm about to hug a sumo wrestler" riding position that comes with wider bars.

 Below is a breakdown of the parts used on this project along with links directing you to their respected page.
 The best part about it is you can get EVERYTHING you need right here at Throttle Addiction in one easy grab & go.
 Direct links to the parts on our website are listed below.